Toyota AE85: In popular culture

 In the Initial D anime and manga, side character and Takumi Fujiwara's friend, Itsuki Takeuchi, mistakenly purchases an AE85 Levin SR liftback thinking it was an AE86 Levin GT-APEX liftback, which led to him being initially ridiculed by his co-workers (except for Takumi) and several other street racers in the process.
 Itsuki would then later put a turbocharger in his AE85 for more power, testing it out on the touge (mountain pass).

 Production

 The Toyota AE85 (as well as the AE86) was built in either the Kanto Higashi-Fuji plant, or the Takaoka plant.
+79,036 units of the AE85 were produced from May 1983 to April 1987.

+AE85s built at the Takaoka plant came with a "0" designation at the beginning of the serial number.
+Their plant codes were "A51" and "A54".
+38,642 of the AE85 were produced at this plant.
+This was the original plant where the Toyota Corolla and Sprinter were manufactured.

 AE85s built at the (now-closed) Kanto Higashi-Fuji plant came with a "5" designation at the beginning of the serial number.
 Their plant codes were "M21" and "M22".
-Only 28% of AE85s were produced at this plant.
+40,394 units were produced in this plant.

-AE85s built at the Takaoka plant came with a "0" designation at the beginning of the serial number.
-Their plant codes were "A54" and "A52".
-The majority of AE85s were produced at this plant, as it was the original plant where the Toyota Corolla and Sprinter are manufactured.

-In both cases, the AE85 never had any export models made from these plants; that would handled by its more sportier and upmarket version, the AE86.
+The AE85 was never exported; all exports were of the AE86.